Vital Records Online

 required documents

-What Documents Are Required to Order State of Wyoming Birth Certificates?
+What Documents Are Required to Order a Wyoming Birth Certificate?

 The requirements for obtaining a birth certificate may vary depending on individual circumstances, as determined by the WDH-VSS.
 Refer to the table below for the required information and documents stipulated by the Wyoming Department of Health.
 Note that all applicants must provide proof of identity, such as a state-issued driver's license, a passport, or a US Military ID.